scotthuegerich-max/nmfc-assistant/README.md

 An AI-assisted NMFC freight classification API for 3PL LTL shipping platforms.
 Given a shipper's raw item description and shipment details, it returns ranked, confidence-scored NMFC code suggestions with plain-English rationale, reducing the misclassification rebills that happen when shippers guess at a code they don't actually know.

-**This repo ships an API, not an app.** The included `demo.html` is just a wrapper that exercises the API end to end so you can see the classification logic working, but it's not the deliverable.
+**This repo is an API, not an app.** The included `demo.html` is just a wrapper that exercises the API end to end just so you can see the classification logic working.
 The intended integration point is `POST /v1/nmfc/suggest`, meant to be embedded directly into a brokerage's existing shipment-order flow as a required-field assist, with the brokerage's own UI calling this endpoint instead of the demo shown here.

 ## The problem

 LTL freight class determines the rate a shipment is billed at.
-Most shippers know their item's dimensions and weight.
-Hardly anybody knows their item's NMFC code.
-When the code field is left blank or guessed incorrectly at booking, carriers reclassify and rebill for more money and shippers run the risk of shipment delays.
+Most shippers know their item's dimensions and weight, but hardly anybody knows their item's NMFC code.
+When the code field is left blank or guessed incorrectly at booking, carriers reclassify and rebill for more money and shippers also run the risk of shipment delays.
 It's a real headache.

 Making NMFC code a required field in a shipping platform closes that gap, but only if getting it right is nearly as fast as leaving it blank.
 So, that's what this API is built to do: minimize funnel friction while still producing a defensible, explainable classification.